 A number of compressed gas cylinders support a wide variety of processes inside the VINSE cleanroom.
-These cylinders are stored in the corrosive and flammable storage rooms accessed through the HPM corridor and distributed to various cleanroom tools via a sophisticated network of stainless steel piping, gas cabinets, valve manifold boxes (VMBs) and gas panels, which along with the cleanroom atmosphere are continuously monitored by the TGMS.
-Toxic, corrosive, pyrophoric and flammable gas cylinders are stored inside gas cabinets and distributed to tools via dedicated coaxial piping running from VMBs.
+These cylinders are stored in the corrosive and flammable storage rooms accessed through the HPM corridor.
+Gases are distributed to various cleanroom tools via a sophisticated network of stainless steel piping, gas cabinets, valve manifold boxes (VMBs) and gas panels which, along with the cleanroom atmosphere, are continuously monitored by the TGMS.
+Toxic, corrosive, pyrophoric and flammable gas cylinders are stored inside gas cabinets, and gases are distributed to tools via dedicated coaxial piping running from gas cabinets and VMBs.
 Oxidizers and simple asphyxiants (e.g. Freons, SF6, He, Ar, N2, N2O) are stored and distributed from the flammable storage room via header-based networks of single-walled stainless steel piping.